 1.2.3 At least 85% of the Software Staff are Currently Trained, as per the definition above.
 The 85% may not necessarily refer to the entire organization, but to the totality Software Staff governed by the OpenChain Conforming program. ☐ 1.2.1 A documented list of roles with corresponding responsibilities for the different participants in the Program.
-1.2.2 A document that identifies the competencies for each role. □ 1.2.3 Documented evidence of assessed competence for each Program participant.
+1.2.2 A document that identifies the competencies for each role.
+1.2.3 Documented evidence of assessed competence for each Program participant.
 Rationale: To ensure the Software Staff have recently attended Open Source training and that a core set of relevant Open Source topics were covered in the training.
 The intent is to ensure a core base level set of topics are covered but a typical training program would likely be more comprehensive than what is required here.
 To ensure that the identified participants fulfilling Program roles have obtained a sufficient level of competence for their respected roles and responsibilities.
 1.3 Awareness The organization shall ensure that Program participants are aware of: a) The Open Source policy; b) Relevant Open Source objectives; c) Their contribution to the effectiveness of the Program; and d) The implications of not following the Program's requirements.
 Verification Material(s): 1.3.1 Documented evidence of assessed awareness for each Program personnel including the Program's objectives, ones contribution within the Program, and implications of Program non-conformance.
 Rationale: To ensure Program personnel have obtained a sufficient level of awareness for their respected roles and responsibilities within the Program.
 1.4 Program Scope Different Programs may be governed by different levels of scope.
+For example, a program Different Programs may be poverbed by different levels of scope, for example, a program

+Different Programs may be governed by different levels of scope.
 For example, a program could govern a single product line, an entire department or an entire organization.
 The scope designation needs to be declared for each Program.
-Verification Material(s):

-□ 1.4.1 A written statement that clearly defines the scope and limits of the Program.
+☐ 1.4.1 A written statement that clearly defines the scope and limits of the Program.